 Both fresh grapes and dried grapes (raisins) carry the same risk.
 The toxic effect does not depend on the type, color, or size of the grape.

 There is no proven safe portion of grapes for dogs.
-Even small quantities can be dangerous.
+Even small quantities can be dangerous — unlike foods such as bread or avocado, which may be tolerated in small amounts.

 Why Are Grapes Toxic to Dogs?